Life Length: Projects

 Tumor cells work differently from normal cells.
 As a cell becomes cancerous, it divides more frequently, and its telomeres shorten faster.

 Cancer cells avoid senescence/death and instead become immortal with the ability to replicate indefinitely, even when telomeres are short.
 Therefore, alterations in telomere length have great potential as a biomarker in cancer.

 Prostate cancer is the second most occurring cancer for men around the world today.
 1 out of 8 men suffer from it every year.
 This diagnosis is an in vitro diagnostic test (IVD) that makes it possible to identify patients with a higher risk of suffering from aggressive prostate cancer.
-Our prostate cancer diagnosis product, combined with the current screening method, can potentially prevent hundreds of prostate biopsies annually.
+The prostate cancer diagnosis product, combined with the current screening method, can potentially prevent hundreds of prostate biopsies annually.
 Life Length has launched it on the market in 2022.
 It is a test that provides doctors with a useful and rapid tool for clinical decision-making.

 This test is a minimally invasive procedure that only requires a blood sample from the patient.